gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/-Dangerous use of multiple connections- error on local database.md

 ---

-title: "Dangerous use of multiple connections" error on local database
+title: Dangerous use of multiple connections error on local database
 description:
 taxonomy:
     category: git-integration-for-jira-self-managed